open-telemetry/opentelemetry-cpp/docs/google-test.md

 ### Tests

 To create a test, use the `TEST()` macro to define a test function.
 This is similar to a normal C++ function that returns no value.
-Googletest assertions are used inside the test function, and the result of the test is determined by the assertions used inside the test function.
+Google Test assertions are used inside the test function, and the result of the test is determined by the assertions used inside the test function.
 If any assertion fails (can be either fatal or nonfatal), then the test fails; if all assertions pass, the test succeeds.
 A sample test function is outlined below.

 ```C++
 TEST(TestSuiteName, TestName) {